Welcome to the Vernon Co., Missouri USGenWeb

 Coordinator if you have a how-to research question that is not covered.

 society's old website is being transferred to this site as time permits.

 LINK TO THIS WEBSITE, BUT DO NOT COPY THIS INFORMATION AND POST ON OTHER

 Please note: The Cedar & Vernon Co MO

-meeting will be held at 10 a.m. at the El Dorado Springs Library, El Dorado
+Apr, Jun, Aug, and Oct meetings are held at 10 a.m. at the El Dorado Springs Library,

 BOOKS FOR SALE by the local genealogical society.